Semelparity and iteroparity: In Didelphidae

+The Yellow-sided opossum is a small opossum from the grasslands of temperate South America and shows an annual semelparous reproductive strategy.
+Immatures are found during autumn and winter; they reach sexual maturity in spring, when mating occurs, and lactating females are found in the summer.
+Most adults die by mid-autumn.
+The marked sexual dimorphism in this species, with adult males being much larger (100–150 g versus 30–70 g in females) and possessing large, exposed canine teeth, may result from strong sexual selection in the form of male–male competition for access to females.

 Grey slender mouse opossum (Marmosops incanus)

 The grey slender mouse opossum exhibits a semelparous reproductive strategy in both males and females.
 Males disappear from their endemic area after the reproductive season (February–May).
 Males found months later (June–August) are of lighter body weight and the molar teeth are less worn down, suggesting these males belong to a different generation.
 There is a drop off in the female population, but during the months of July and August, evidence of a gap between generations like the male gap.
 There is also lower body weight and less molar wear observed in females found after August.
 This is further supported by the evidence that females that reproduce are not observed the following year.
 This species has been compared to a related species, Marmosa robinsoni, in order to answer what would happen if a female that has reproduced were to survive to the next mating season.
 M. robinsoni has a monoestrus reproductive cycle, like M. incanus, and females are no longer fertile after 17 months so it is unlikely that females that survive past the drop off in female populations would be able to reproduce a second time.